rijs/docs/primer.md

 You can write your styles as if all your views have [Shadow DOM encapsulation](https://github.com/rijs/shadow).
 For browsers that cannot create a Shadow DOM, or if you choose not to use that module in your rendering pipeline, the styles will be [translated and scoped](https://github.com/rijs/precss) to the same effect.

+Ripple in itself does not care how you structure your components internally, with innerHTML, jQuery, D3, Templates, React, Virtual DOM, etc - however see [this guide](https://github.com/rijs/docs/blob/master/components.md) for more background and guidance on component architecture.

 <br>
 <br>
 ## 4 Application